sagarreddypatil/portfolio-website/posts/projects/cms-avi-hw.md

 Combining all of this, we arrive at

 ![CMS System Diagram](/assets/cms-system.png)
-**From our preliminary design review slides, some details outdated**
+**From our preliminary design review slides, some details are outdated**

 The full PDR can be seen here